Yefym707/Game/README.md

 - `E` – consume one supply to restore hunger.
 - `B` – spend two supplies to barricade the current tile, blocking zombies once.
 - `U` – disarm a trap on your tile, salvaging a supply.
-  - `N` – toss a noisy distraction to an adjacent tile, costing one supply.
+  - `N` – toss a noisy distraction or deploy a decoy to an adjacent tile.
   - `O` – scout an adjacent tile to reveal more of the map.
-  - `C` – craft items (3 supplies → medkit, supply + fuel → molotov, 2 supplies → trap, 2 supplies → flashlight, 2 supplies → campfire).
+  - `C` – craft items (3 supplies → medkit, supply + fuel → molotov, 2 supplies → trap, 2 supplies → flashlight, 2 supplies → campfire, 2 supplies → decoy).
 - `M` – throw a molotov to burn adjacent zombies.
 - `R` – attempt to steal an item from another player sharing your tile; roll a d10 (≤5 succeeds, failure costs 1 HP).
 - `K` – attack another player on your tile; roll a d10 (≤5 hits, failure hurts you.
 The brawl creates noise.)